techtobit/Task-2-Analystt.ai/README.md

 1. [Linked List Data Structure](https://youtu.be/4tU7d0TTiZQ)
 2. [ Linked List Questions ](https://youtu.be/cL4gHVuFOvk)

-I have seen a few similar problem/interview qustion on `LEETCODE` -
+I have seen a few similar problem/interview qustion on `LEETCODE` -.
+And i solved the problem in `LeetCode`.

 ![I solved it on leetcode](https://i.ibb.co/1s0bxZs/leadcode.png)